robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ### Tags

 I use tags to encode the *type* of a note.
-That is, a tag should represent “is-a” relationships: this note “is a” book note, this “is a“ Molecule etc.
+That is, a tag should represent “is-a” relationships: this note “is a” book note, this “is a“ Molecul e etc.

 Here is a list of my most commonly used tags: